sf-wdi-22-23/modules-22/w07-rails/d3-dusk-library-app-lab/README.md

 ### Exercise

-1. Make it so a user has to be `logged_in?` before viewing anything of the `LibrariesController` actions or the `LibraryUsers` actions.
+1. Make it so a user has to be `logged_in?` before viewing any of the `LibrariesController` actions or the `LibraryUsers` actions.

-2. Modify exercise one such anyone can view `libraries#index`, but cannot `create` or view `new` without being logged in.
+2. Modify exercise one such that anyone can view `libraries#index`, but cannot `create` or view `new` without being logged in.

 ## Refactoring Params